 connected to the dramatic action.
 Where there is contrast, it is mainly provided by the development of chromatic variants of diatonic originals, or by changes of

-ach of the four principal characters has his or her own motif (although
+our of the principal characters each has his or her own motive, although

-Gurnemanz, as a neutral narrator, does not seem to have one of his own).
-These Leitmotives, together with those associated with objects, events and abstractions,
+Gurnemanz, as a neutral narrator, does not seem to have one of his own.
+These Leitmotive, together with those associated with objects, events and abstractions,

 blend into one another according to the relationships between the characters.
 This is deliberate; in this music Wagner was concerned with mediation.
 Whereas in

 earlier works he had used strong contrasts, he was now concerned with shadings, as of grey between the poles of black and white.

 I recognise now that the characteristic fabric

 of my music (always of course in the closest association with the poetic design), which my friends regard as so new and significant, owes its construction above

 all to the extreme sensitivity which guides me in the direction of mediating and providing an intimate bond between all the different moments of transition that

 separate the extremes of mood.
 I should now like to call my most delicate and profound art the art of transition, for the whole fabric of my art is made up of